lennygir/polito-se2-23-02-thesis/README.md

 - Route `/`: login page
 - Route `/proposals`: students see the list of proposals for their cds, teachers see the list of their proposals
-- Route `/proposals/:proposalId`: students see the the details of a proposal and can apply to it, teachers can only see the proposal details
+- Route `/proposals/:proposalId`: students see the details of a proposal and can apply to it, teachers can only see the proposal details
 - Route `/add-proposal`: teachers can create a new proposal
 - Route `/applications`: students see the list of their applications, teachers see the list of applications to their proposals
 - Route `/applications/:applicationId`: students see the check the details of an applications, teachers can also accept or reject an application